codingMustache/codingMustache/README.md

 ## Joke of the Day

-What does a female snake use for support?
-A co-Bra!
+Did you hear about the bread factory burning down?
+They say the business is toast.

 ## Daily Trivia

-Released in 2001, the first edition of Apple&#039;s Mac OS X operating system (version 10.0) was given what animal code name?
+Which operating system was released first?
- 1. Puma
+ 1. Mac OS
- 2. Cheetah
+ 2. OS/2
- 3. Tiger
+ 3. Linux
- 4. Leopard
+ 4. Windows

 <details>
   <summary>Answer</summary>
-  Cheetah
+  Mac OS
 </details>